fr

 The Ecole Nationale de la Magistrature (ENM) is the official training and examining body for judges and prosecutors in France.
 It comes under the aegis of the French Ministry of Justice.
 The site publishes the texts of legislation pertaining to the setting up and administration of the Ecole.
 The list of initial and in-service training programmes is published, with details of the preparation and training cycles for candidates wishing to take one of the Ecole's "concours" (competitions).
 Bibliographies on some aspects of the judicial system are available.

-The Nuclear Law pages of the Nuclear Energy Agency (NEA).
-The NEA is the OECD body committed to the development of peaceful nuclear energy.
-The law pages outline the NEA's Legal Affairs' goals and objectives, as well as its programme of work.
-The "publications" section includes partial access to the Nuclear Law Bulletin, available in PDF in English or French.
-This bulletin covers developments in nuclear law from almost 60 jurisdictions around the world, including legislation, and legal and administrative decisions.
-Data is also available.
+The Nuclear Law pages of the Nuclear Energy Agency (NEA) website.
+The NEA an OECD body devoted to developing peaceful nuclear energy.
+The law pages outline the NEA's legal affairs objectives, as well as its programme of work.
+The News section of the website includes a collection of reports and other publications.

 Financial Action Task Force on Money Laundering